Ackee-Blockchain/wake/docs/testing-framework/debugging.md

 !!! info
     `breakpoint()` is not currently supported with `woke fuzz`.

-Inside pdbr, any expression can be evaluated by typing it and pressing `Enter`.
+Inside ipdb, any expression can be evaluated by typing it and pressing `Enter`.
 This can be used to get the value of a variable, to call a function, including contract functions, or even to deploy a new contract.

 <div id="debugger-asciinema" style="z-index: 1; position: relative;"></div>